AutoWebGLM: A Large Language Model-based Web Navigating Agent: Abstract

 \section{Abstract}

-Large language models (LLMs) have fueled many intelligent agent tasks, such as web navigation---but most existing agents perform far from satisfying in real-world webpages due to three factors: (1) the versatility of actions on webpages, (2) HTML text exceeding model processing capacity, and (3) the complexity of decision-making due to the open-domain nature of web.
-In light of the challenge, we develop \model, a GPT-4-outperforming automated web navigation agent built upon ChatGLM3-6B.
-Inspired by human browsing patterns, we design an HTML simplification algorithm to represent webpages, preserving vital information succinctly.
-We employ a hybrid human-AI method to build web browsing data for curriculum training.
-Then, we bootstrap the model by reinforcement learning and rejection sampling to further facilitate webpage comprehension, browser operations, and efficient task decomposition by itself.
-For testing, we establish a bilingual benchmark---\benchmark---for real-world web browsing tasks.
-We evaluate \model~across diverse web navigation benchmarks, revealing its improvements but also underlying challenges to tackle real environments.
-Related code, model, and data will be released at \url{https://github.com/THUDM/AutoWebGLM}.
+Large language models (LLMs) have fueled many intelligent web agents, but most existing ones perform far from satisfying in real-world web navigation tasks due to three factors: (1) the complexity of HTML text data (2) versatility of actions on webpages, and (3) task difficulty due to the open-domain nature of the web.
+In light of these challenges, we develop the open \model based on ChatGLM3-6B. \model can serve as a powerful automated web navigation agent that outperform GPT-4.
+Inspired by human browsing patterns, we first design an HTML simplification algorithm to represent webpages with vital information preserved succinctly.
+We then employ a hybrid human-AI method to build web browsing data for curriculum training.
+Finally, we bootstrap the model by reinforcement learning and rejection sampling to further facilitate webpage comprehension, browser operations, and efficient task decomposition by itself.
+For comprehensive evaluation, we establish a bilingual benchmark---\benchmark---for real-world web navigation tasks.
+We evaluate \model~across diverse web navigation benchmarks, demonstrating its potential to tackle challenging tasks in real environments.
+Related code, model, and data are released at \url{https://github.com/THUDM/AutoWebGLM}.